What if I can’t travel to SPU for New Student Advising?

 - Phone appointments: About one hour.

-What happens during NSA?
+What happens during on-campus sessions?

-You’ll receive a checklist of things you can accomplish while you’re on campus.
+In addition to your scheduled appointment time with an advisor, you’ll receive a checklist of things you can accomplish while you’re on campus.
 And the more you do, the easier it will be when you check in for New Student Orientation in the fall.
 Examples:

 - Turn in health history forms